-Supervisions allows you to set policies that monitors email and 3rd party communications in your organization.
+Supervisions allow you to set policies that monitor email and 3rd party communications in your organization.
 You can specify people to review these communications.

 There are two ways to retain content in Office 365: Label-based retention and retention policies.
 In this article, we are going to focus on ADG Retention Policies in Office 365.
 We have other articles focused on the basics of Office 365 labels and how Office 365 labels work in the real world, which covers label-based retention.

 Those that have specific permissions can create retention policies.
 You create them in the tenant admin area of Office 365, which is the area for performing administrative functions that will affect your entire organization.
 Within Office 365 tenant admin there is a portal called the Security and Compliance Center (SCC).